What is simple random sampling?

 Definition: Simple random sampling is defined as a sampling technique where every item in the population has an even chance and likelihood of being selected in the sample.
 Here the selection of items entirely depends on luck or probability, and therefore this sampling technique is also sometimes known as a method of chances.

-Simple random sampling is a very basic type of sampling method and can easily be a component of a more complex sampling method.
+Simple random sampling is a fundamental sampling method and can easily be a component of a more complex sampling method.
 The main attribute of this sampling method is that every sample has the same probability of being chosen.

-The sample size in this sampling method should ideally be more than a few hundred so that simple random sampling can be applied in an appropriate manner.
-It is sometimes argued that this method is theoretically simple to understand but difficult to practically implement.
-Working with large sample size isn’t an easy task and it can sometimes be a challenge finding a realistic sampling frame.
+The sample size in this sampling method should ideally be more than a few hundred so that simple random sampling can be applied appropriately.
+They say that this method is theoretically simple to understand but difficult to implement practically.
+Working with large sample size isn’t an easy task, and it can sometimes be a challenge to finding a realistic sampling frame.

 Simple random sampling methods

-1. A list of all the members of the population is prepared initially and then each member is marked with a specific number ( for example, there are nth members then they will be numbered from 1 to N).
+- They prepare a list of all the population members initially, and then each member is marked with a specific number ( for example, there are nth members, then they will be numbered from 1 to N).

-2. From this population, random samples are chosen using two ways: random number tables and random number generator software.
-A random number generator software is preferred more as the sample numbers can be generated randomly without human interference.
+- From this population, researchers choose random samples using two ways: random number tables and random number generator software.
+Researchers prefer a random number generator software, as no human interference is necessary to generate samples.

-There are two approaches that aim to minimize any biases in the process of simple random sampling:
+Two approaches aim to minimize any biases in the process of simple random sampling:

 - Method of lottery

-Using the method of the lottery is one of the oldest methods and is a mechanical example of random sampling.
-In this method, each member of the population has to number systematically and in a consequent manner by writing each number on a separate piece of paper.
-These pieces of paper are mixed and put into a box and then numbers are drawn out of the box in a random manner.
+Using the lottery method is one of the oldest ways and is a mechanical example of random sampling.
+In this method, the researcher gives each member of the population a number.
+Researchers draw numbers from the box randomly to choose samples.